 This the famous "Figure3.
 The economy as an open subsystem of the ecosystem" diagram from Herman Daly's Beyond Growth book of 1996, page 49.
 The book says "Since the ecosystem remains constant in scale as the economy grows, it is inevitable that over time the economy becomes larger relative to the containing ecosystem.
 This transition from an ‘empty world’ to a ‘full world’ is depicted….”

 Herman Daly is one of the founders of the field of ecological economics and a past Senior Economist in the Environment Department of the World Bank.
 His work and similar work established the paradigm that the problem to solve is the one shown in the diagram, where the economy is improperly coupled to its containing ecosystem.
-That's what our analysis calls the economic proper coupling subproblem.
+That's what our analysis calls the environmental proper coupling subproblem.
 Due to that paradigm, the world has focused exclusively on solving that subproblem, with no awareness there could be a broader view of the problem.
 After all, what could be a broader view than the planetary one illustrated?

 But the economic/ecosystem view of the problem is a one dimensional view.
 There are at least three more dimensions of the problem, as you can read about in the Summary of Analysis.